echawk/compiler-course/labs/lab2/lab.md

 The virtual machine shall implement the following instructions:

-**PUSH** - pushes a value onto the stack
+**PUSH** - pushes a value onto the top of the stack

-**ADD** - adds all values in the stack and leaves the result at the top of the stack
+**ADD** - adds the top two values in the stack and leaves the result at the top of the stack

-**SUB** - subtracts the top of the stack from every value left in the stack and leaves result at the top of the stack
+**SUB** - subtracts the top of the stack in the stack and leaves result at the top of the stack

-**MUL** - multiplies all values in the stack and leaves the result at the top of the stack
+**MUL** - multiplies the top two values stack and leaves the result at the top of the stack

-**DIV** - floor divides the top of the stack from every value left in the stack and leaves the result at the top of the stack
+**DIV** - floor divides the top of the stack by the next value in the stack and leaves the result at the top of the stack

 In addition to the above 5 instructions, you also have to implement the following:

-**SQRT** - returns the floored sqrt of the sum of the current stack
+**SQRT** - returns the floored sqrt of the top of the stack

-**FACT** - returns the facotrial of the sum of the current stack
+**FACT** - returns the facotrial of the top of the stack

 Do **not** worry about implementing floating point arithmetic or negative numbers, this is out of scope for this lab.